How We Planned Two Virtual Events + Free Event Planning Workbook

 Live and On-Demand Sessions

-The majority of our sessions were live, and many of our speakers used this to full advantage.
+The majority of our sessions were live, and many of our speakers used this to their full advantage.
 We encouraged participation throughout the sessions via the Zoom chat and allocated 10-15 minutes of Q&A at the end of every session.

 We also offered mini on-demand sessions, which attendees could access in between sessions.